Mary Winearls Porter: Education

 Mary's father, Robert Porter, found that education was unnecessary for woman.
 Therefore, she received a basic education, but she never obtained a formal education during her childhood.
 Despite not attending school, a young Mary Porter became self-taught in the field of geology to gain a better understanding of the decorative stones that had once caught her eye.
-Porter now had the geological knowledge to organize the classes of decorative stones that at one point had only the mere colour or texture attributed to them as their names.
+Porter now had the geological knowledge to organize the classes of decorative stones that at one point had only the mere color or texture attributed to them as their names.
 The self-taught geologist continued to study decorative stones and their importance and function in Roman architecture, leading up to her many publications on the subject, under the guidance of Henry Miers.
 Her success was only made when her mentor, Henry Miers, tutored her personally and urged Porter to go to university.
 It was not until 1918, eleven years after Porter published her first book, without having taken any courses, that she earned her Bachelor of Science from Oxford.
 Her certificate was based on having completed two years of academic research under Thomas Barker, a professor in science.
-Porter had also spent short periods of time researching at the University of Munich and the University of Heilberg for two years to that she was also awarded a Doctor of Science from Oxford for her contributions to crystallography.
+Porter had also spent short periods of time researching at the Ludwig-Maximilians-Universität München and Heidelberg University for two years to that she was also awarded a Doctor of Science from Oxford for her contributions to crystallography.

 In 1918, eleven years after Porter published her first book, she earned her Bachelor of Science from the University of Oxford.